 The Sony A1 largely follows the tried and tested design of seemingly almost every previous Sony Alpha camera - if it ain't broke, don't fix it seems to be the mantra for the newest Alpha camera - with the A1 rather like a more polished cross between the A9 and A7S series bodies.

 The Canon R3 is taking a markedly different approach, featuring a similar integrated grip with duplicated vertical controls that EOS-1D series cameras have always offered.

 This means that the R3 will be much bigger and heavier than the A1 out of the box, although fitting a battery grip to the flagship Sony camera may substantially narrow the size and weight differences between them.

-Both cameras are fully weather-sealed, as you'd expect from professional level models.
+Both cameras are fully weather-sealed, as you'd expect from such professional level models.

 The new Sony A1 has a 5-axis optical in-body image stabilization system, but it only provides up to 5.5-stops of compensation - good, but not class-leading.

 That accolade goes to the Canon R5 which has a pretty incredible stabilisation system.
 It features a 5-axis in-body image stabilisation (IBIS) that provides up to 8-stops of IS when using the camera with certain compatible RF-mount lenses.